 Cook the pasta according to package directions.
 Drain and rinse under cold water.

-In the meantime, mix the celery, crabmeat, and shrimp in a big bowl.
+In the meantime, mix the celery, crabmeat, and shrimp in a large bowl.
 Rinse the frozen peas under hot water to defrost and add to the bowl.

 In another bowl, mix together the yogurt, sugar, vinegar, salt, and pepper.
 Add to the salad bowl and mix well.
 Chill before serving.
 Enjoy!